 Until the end of the 16th century, there was a cemetery in front of the church.
 Later, it was used as a marketplace.

-The Banys Àrabs, the Arab baths, from the 10th century are probably the oldest evidence of Arabic architecture on Mallorca.
+The Banys Àrabs, the Arab baths, from the 10th century, is probably the oldest evidence of Arabic architecture in Mallorca.